dgarage/NBXplorer/README.md

-# ElementsExplorer
+# NBXplorer

-A minimalist block explorer for Elements
+A minimalist UTXO tracker for HD Wallets

 ## How to run?